ai-robotics-estonia/2024_-A_follow_up_project_for_testing_the_robot_assembly_of_intelligent_bag_filters/README.md

 ### Future Potential of the Technical Solution

-The data collected and the solutions developed can also be used to automate the production processes of other textile companies or to apply artificial intelligence.
+The data collected and the solutions validated can also be used to automate the production processes of other textile companies or to apply artificial intelligence.
 In particular, we see similarities in the processes of sewing companies, where soft and stretchy textile materials are combined with form-holding components.

 ### Lessons Learned

 As it is a complex end product that does not hold a fixed shape, the technical solution was to find directions to position the different elements of the product as well as possible and make them hold their shape.
-An intelligent jig developed for this purpose made it possible to achieve a situation where the filter bags could be well positioned to obtain a high quality end product.
-The solution developed during this demo project helped to solve the initial challenge well.
+An intelligent jig generated for this purpose made it possible to achieve a situation where the filter bags could be well positioned to obtain a high quality end product.
+The solution validated during this demo project helped to solve the initial challenge well.
 In addition, the simulation tools used, the use of machine learning, the use of AI tools (during this project) helped to check the previous quality of the product, its location and the final quality of the product.
 When manufacturing complex products, it is also important to physically test the performance of the solutions and build test equipment to do so.
 Simulations and the use of AI tools can add the necessary additional flexibility to the robot and the intelligent fixture for such products.
 Generally, several iterations of both the simulation and the technical solution are required before a suitable and mutually satisfactory result is reached.